Arabian Nights (1942 film)

-Arabian Nights is a 1942 adventure film directed by John Rawlins and starring Jon Hall, Maria Montez, Sabu and Leif Erickson.
+Arabian Nights is a 1942 American adventure film in Technicolor, directed by John Rawlins and starring Jon Hall, Maria Montez and Sabu.
 The film is derived from The Book of One Thousand and One Nights but owes more to the imagination of Universal Pictures than the original Arabian stories.
 Unlike The Thief of Bagdad (1940) and other films in the genre, it features no monsters or supernatural elements.

 The film is one of series of "exotic" tales released by Universal Pictures during World War II.
 Others include Cobra Woman, Ali Baba and the Forty Thieves and White Savage.
 This is the first feature film that Universal made using the three-strip Technicolor film process, although producer Walter Wanger had worked on two earlier Technicolor films for other studios: The Trail of the Lonesome Pine (1936) at Paramount and the 1937 Walter Wanger's Vogues of 1938 for United Artists.